JavaScript 101: Implicit Type Coercion

 Boolean Coercion

-To understand Boolean coercion is to understand what truthy and falsy values are.
-In Javascript, any value deemed truthy will be converted to true (a boolean type) and falsy values converted to false.
+To understand Boolean coercion you need to understand truthy and falsy values.
+In Javascript, any value deemed truthy will be converted to true and falsy values converted to false.
+Simple enough in theory.
+In practice its a minefield.

-// We can use the Boolean object to check if a value resolves to true or false
+We can use the Boolean object to check what Javascript thinks of our values:

-Knowing how Javascript evaluates truthy and falsy values helps us determine an applications’ logic flow (if statements etc.).
+Knowing how Javascript evaluates truthy and falsy values helps us determine an applications logic flow.
+Every if statement you write is secretly doing Boolean coercion under the hood.

 Logical Operators

-It’s important to remember that logical operators do not return true or false, they just return one of the operands.
-But because as we’ve seen, Javascript treats things like non null strings as truthy, this means we can still evaluate values in the same way.
+Heres the thing that trips people up.
+Logical operators dont return true or false.
+They return one of the operands.
+But because Javascript treats things like non null strings as truthy, we can still use them in conditions and they work as expected.
+Most of the time.

 const x = 2340;